bourumir-wyngs/serde-saphyr/README.md

   |
 ```

 The integration is controlled by the Cargo feature `garde` (enabled by default).
+If you prefer to validate without garde, [`Spanned<T>`](https://docs.rs/serde-saphyr/latest/serde_saphyr/spanned/struct.Spanned.html) is also available.

 ### Duplicate keys
 Duplicate key handling is configurable.
 By default it’s an error; “first wins”  and “last wins” strategies are available via [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/options/struct.Options.html).
 Duplicate key policy applies not just to strings but also to other types (when deserializing into map).